runeharlyk/SpotMicroESP32-Leika/docs/4_configuring.md

 ## Connecting to the network

-If the wifi settings were configured using `esp32/factory_settings.ini` the robot will try to connect to the network.
+If the Wi-Fi settings were configured using `esp32/factory_settings.ini`, the robot will try to connect to the network.

-If it fails to connect, it will host a AP with a captive portal where it's possible to configure wifi settings.
+If it fails to connect, it will host an AP with a captive portal where it's possible to configure Wi-Fi settings.

-When the robot connect successfully the ip address will be printed to the serial monitor
+When the robot connects successfully, the IP address will be printed to the serial monitor.

 <!-- ## Calibrating servos -->